wandb/docs/docs/guides/runs/intro.md

-## Investigate a specific Run in a Project
+## Investigate a specific run in a Project

 Use the run page to explore detailed information about a specific Run.